 I became obsessed with gifted children.
-I would intently watch those Promil Ads, and I would silently curse God for not making me a gifted child.
+I intently watched those Promil Ads, and I silently cursed God for not making me a gifted child.
 I was a smart kid, but I wasn’t a gifted child, and that bothered me.
 I was not like any other kid.
 I wanted to conquer the world, to live beyond myself, and I would have appreciated it if my genes gave me an extra boost, but they didn’t.

 When I went to college, I suppressed my desires to become a writer and took up management.
 I became truly miserable in management.
 Our accounting long tests were a conglomerate of grammatical mishaps.
 It frustrated me when I answered incorrectly because the tests’ bizarre grammatical style confused me.
 In our subject called Leadership and Strategy, we had to write a fifty page paper on socks.
 We had to write about the different inputs to create socks, the kinds of socks, how many people bought different socks, and other equally mind-numbing bullshit.
 It was the most benign piece that I have ever written in my life, and I had to write fifty pages of it.

 My course was becoming a form of cruel and unusual punishment, and I couldn’t stand it anymore.
 I decided to shift to creative writing.
 I was really happy at the start, but I grew increasingly insecure.
 I had enough intelligence to become anything I wanted; yet I decided to “waste” my intelligence by choosing to become a writer.
 No one ever said that to me, but I felt it.
 I felt people’s disappointment, or at least, a lack of enthusiasm whenever I said that I wanted to become a writer.
 When I told someone that I shifted to creative writing, his response was, Ay.
 This Ay meant too bad you’re going to be a poor writer while we will become economists, nurses, doctors, pharmacists, and lawyers.